folio-org/docs/content/en/docs/Users/_index.md

 Once an item has been returned to the library and checked back in, and any associated fee/fines have been resolved, the loan is closed.
 Once a loan is closed, it can be anonymized according to the library’s anonymization settings.

 To view additional details about the user’s open or closed loans, expand the **Loans** accordion and click **open loans** or **closed loans**, respectively.

+For more information about loans, see [Additional Topics > Loans](../access/additional-topics/loans/loans/).

 ### Requests